mdmsoft/yii2-admin/docs/guide/using-menu.md

 $items = AccessHelper::getAssignedMenu(Yii::$app->user->id,$callback);
 ```
 Default result is get from `cache`.
-If you want to force recalculate, provide boolean `true` as third parameter.
+If you want to force regenerate, provide boolean `true` as third parameter.